EmbraceLtd/Waterlily/README.md

 # Waterlily

-A text adventure engine that can run custom adventure games defined in .json files.
+A text adventure engine that can run custom text adventure games defined in .json files.
 It features a built-in game called Deerwood and a custom .json file with a game called Testgame to demonstrate customization.

 The goal is to create a game engine which gives game creators large freedom to define their own items, locations, commands and actions without having to write any code.